Erie Commodores FC

 Erie Commodores FC is an American soccer team based in Erie, Pennsylvania, competing in the National Premier Soccer League (NPSL), a national amateur league at the fourth tier of the American Soccer Pyramid.
 The team plays its home games at Saxon Stadium, located on the campus of Mercyhurst University.

 The SeaWolves adopted the name "Commodores" to honor Oliver Hazard Perry, a U.S. Navy commodore who commanded forces from Erie's Presque Isle Bay during the Battle of Lake Erie, a pivotal event in the War of 1812.
 Perry's flagship, the USS Niagara, flew the iconic "Don't Give up the Ship" battle flag, both elements featured in the Commodores' logo.
 The Erie Maritime Museum now maintains the Niagara at Presque Isle Bay.

 History

-In 2009, local soccer coach Pedro Argáez founded Erie Admirals SC, building upon an existing youth program.
+In 2009, local soccer coach Pedro Argáez founded "Erie Admirals SC", building upon an existing youth program.
 John Melody, a former player at Mercyhurst University, initially served as head coach and later took full ownership of the club.
-On April 24, 2015, Melody rebranded the team as Erie Commodores FC.
+On April 24, 2015, Melody rebranded the team as "Erie Commodores FC".
 He appointed Micky Blythe—a fellow Mercyhurst alumnus—as head coach for one season, followed by Neil Brown (holding a UEFA A License) for the 2015 NPSL campaign.

+In 2021, they announced addition of a senior women's team to its overall program, to play in the United Women's Soccer League Two.